web-cat/webcat-submission-energy-faq/README.md

 ### Help!
 The deadline is approaching and I'm out of energy!

-Lack of energy won't prevent you from submitting your final work just before the deadline.
-If you run out of energy and your next unit won't regenerate until after the deadline, don't worry--Web-CAT will still let you submit your work without energy in that situation, until the deadline is reached.
-Web-CAT won't "lock you out" of submitting at the last minute even if you have no energy left.
+Lack of energy won't prevent you from submitting your final work before the deadline.
+If you run out of energy and your next unit won't regenerate until after the deadline, don't worry--Web-CAT will allow you to submit your work without energy and process it immediately, until the deadline is reached.
+Web-CAT won't "lock you out" of submitting at the last minute, even if you have no energy left.

 ### What happens if I submit, but have no energy?

-If your next unit of energy won't regenerate until after the due deadline, your submission will be processed normally (see above).
+If your next unit of energy won't regenerate until after the due deadline, your submission will be processed immediately (see above).

 Otherwise, if you are submitting through the web interface, you cannot submit if you have no energy.